Aleksandr175/warships/docs/WarshipsQueueProcess.md

 The construction time for a group of warships is determined by the formula: time * quantity of warships.

 Example:
-Let's say we order five warships, with each warship requiring 10 seconds to build.
+Let's say we order 5 warships, with each warship requiring 10 seconds to build.
 In this scenario, our slot has a total construction time of 50 seconds.
 Once this time elapses, all five warships are completed simultaneously, and the slot becomes available for further use.

 ## Slots